ridhipuppala/FusionR_androidapp/README.md

-# Android application for Sensoro fusion of phone orientation tracking
+# Android application for Sensor fusion of phone orientation tracking